Kingdom of Singapura: Etymology

 The name Singapura is derived from Sanskrit meaning "Lion City".
 Singa comes from the Sanskrit word siṃha, which means "lion", and pūra means "city" in Sanskrit.
-According to the Malay Annals, Sri Tri Buana and his men were exploring Tanjong Bemban while in Bintan when he spotted an island with white sandy beach from a high point.
+According to the Malay Annals, Sang Nila Utama and his men were exploring Tanjong Bemban while in Bintan when he spotted an island with white sandy beach from a high point.
 On learning that the island was called Temasek, they set sail for the island, but encountered a severe storm on the way.
 After they managed to land safely on the island, they went to hunt for wild animals.
 He suddenly saw a strange animal with a red body, black head and a white neck breast.
 It was a fine-looking animal and moved with great speed as it disappeared into the jungle.
 He asked his chief minister, Demang Lebar Daun, what animal it was, and was told that it probably was an Asiatic lion.
 He then decided to stay in Temasek, named the city he founded Singapura or "Lion City".

-Some scholars believe that the person Sri Tri Buana and the story of its founding to be fictional, and a number of alternative suggestions for the origin of the name of Singapore have been given.
+Some scholars believe that Sang Nila Utama and the story of its founding to be fictional, and a number of alternative suggestions for the origin of the name of Singapore have been given.
 For example, it has been proposed that the name Singapura was adopted by Parameswara as an indication that he was re-establishing in Temasek the lion throne that he had originally set up in Palembang as a challenge to the Javanese Majapahit Empire.
 In this version of events, Parameswara had assassinated the local ruler of Temasek and usurped the throne, and changed the name of Temasek to strengthen the legitimacy of his claim over the island.
 Others linked the name to the Javanese kingdom of Singhasari as well as a Majapahit Buddhist sect whose adherents were referred to as lions.
 Although it is believed that the name Singapura replaced Temasek some time in the 14th century, the origin of the name cannot be determined with certainty.